-Managers occasionally must pause to reflect on what constitutes their human capital and how they can maximize its use.
-It is crucial for them to ascertain how to maintain a high-energy level and be able to regenerate their energy from time-to-time.
-Utilizing an outward mindset will aid managers in working effectively with others, which will enhance their performance and, in turn, result in positive emotional feedback for the managers to regenerate their energy.
-Effective managers are resilient and remain optimistic, even in difficult and challenging times.
+Principals occasionally must pause to reflect on what constitutes their human capital and how they can maximize its use.
+The principalship is a very demanding job-physically and mentally.
+It is crucial for principals to ascertain how to maintain a high-energy level and be able to regenerate their energy from time-to-time.
+Utilizing an outward mindset will aid principals in working effectively with others, which will enhance their performance and, in turn, result in positive emotional feedback for the principals to regenerate their energy.
+Effective principals are resilient and remain optimistic, even in difficult and challenging times.
 Being optimistic is motivational and helps maximize human capital.

-Through the application of emotional intelligence, managers are able to deal with their emotions more objectively and effectively, and be more productive.
-Through the application of emotional intelligence, managers significantly contribute to people in their work environment.
-Lastly, it is important for managers to focus on utilizing and continually developing their strengths while managing their weaknesses, rather than focusing solely on eliminating the weaknesses.
+Through the application of emotional intelligence, principals are able to deal with their emotions more objectively and effectively and be more productive.
+By applying emotional intelligence, principals significantly contribute to others in the work environment being more productive and enjoying their work.
+Lastly, it is important for principals to focus on utilizing and continually developing their strengths while managing their weaknesses, rather than focusing solely on eliminating the weaknesses.